The Appraisal Process

 - Witnesses may be sequestered if either appraiser so requests.
 If witnesses for both parties remain and upon listening to witnesses for opposing party have any questions, those questions should flow through the respective appraiser unless agreed by the tribunal that witnesses have an open discussion re each other’s opinion.

-- Witnesses for opposing parties may be asked by the tribunal to meet separately and between themselves discuss any particular category or line items to see if they can agree between themselves as to RC and make joint recommendations back to the tribunal.
+- Witnesses for opposing parties may be asked by the tribunal to meet separately and between themselves discuss any particular category or line items to see if they can agree between themselves as to RC value and make joint recommendations back to the tribunal.
 A breakout room will be provided.

 - An example would be when discussing a building loss and witnesses for both parties are building damage estimators or restoration contractors.
 One believes in a higher number of labour hours for particular repair line items.
 When discussing between themselves, they may come to an agreement and make a joint recommendation to the tribunal where it may be accepted or further explored.